LMS Garratt: Overview

 The roundhouses at Toton MPD had to have extra length Garratt roads to accommodate them.
 Mostly used for heavy coal trains, they later found other uses as well, and Sixsmith includes photographs of them at York, Gloucester, and Birmingham.
 Others were allocated to Wellingborough (depot code 45A where 15 locomotives were located in the 1950s) and Hasland near Chesterfield.
-Trains for Manchester were generally routed along the Hope Valley Line and the Garratts normally came off their trains at the Gowhole freight sidings just south of Chinley.
+Trains for Manchester were generally routed along the Hope Valley Line and the Garratts normally came off their trains at the Gowhole freight sidings just west of Chinley.
 A few would work the Ambergate to Pye Bridge Line using the north curve at Ambergate, but only as far as Rowsley, where the train would be split.
 This was normal for goods trains because of the danger of couplings breaking on the climb to Peak Forest.
 In addition, although they had ample tractive effort to climb the gradient, in the days before goods wagon trains had continuous brakes there were problems on the way down into Chinley.
 On an early attempt, the loco was inspected at Heaton Mersey and it was found that all of its brake blocks had melted.